 -

-Starknet’s native account abstraction simplifies dApp development by allowing developers to focus on building applications without worrying about wallet integrations or account management complexities.
+Starknet’s native account abstraction simplifies dApp development by allowing developers to focus on building applications without worrying about crypto wallet integrations or account management complexities.
 This abstraction standardizes user interactions, making it easier for developers to create seamless experiences across different applications on the platform.